-Mark Lawrence Santiago is a Ph.D.
-Candidate in Human Geography.
-Lawrence is a Trudeau Scholar from 2009-2013 and was the Cordula and Gunter Paetzold Fellow from 2007-2009.
-He is specializing in comparative migration and health policies between developed and developing countries.
-To analyze the role of the modern state and international organizations in creating, controlling and managing human migration systems, he is doing a transnational case study of the migration flows of health workers from the Philippines to Canada.
+Lawrence was a Trudeau Scholar from 2009-2013 and Cordula and Gunter Paetzold Fellow from 2007-2009.
+He specializes in comparative migration and health policies between developed and developing countries.
+To analyze the role of the modern state and international organizations in creating, controlling and managing human migration systems, he did a transnational case study of the migration flows of health workers from the Philippines to Canada.

 Lawrence studied Philosophy at the National University of Singapore, where he received a Research Scholarship, and at the Ateneo de Manila University, where he graduated as Class Valedictorian.
 He is the initiator of Pacific Worlds in Motion, a global interdisciplinary graduate conference on Asian Migrations held at Green and St. Johnís College, UBC, in March 2008 and reincarnated at the National University of Singapore in March 2009, and again at UBC in June 2010.
 He began this conference to encourage mentorship among graduate students and senior scholars in the field of Asia-Pacific migration studies.